microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/_index.md

     | where type =~ 'Microsoft.HybridCompute/machines'
     ```

-* If you have correctly connected servers via Arc, they should be listed in the Results pane of Resource Graph Explorer.
-You can also view the Arc connected resources from the Azure portal.
+* If you have correctly created Azure Arc enabled servers, they should be listed in the Results pane of Resource Graph Explorer.
+You can also view the Azure Arc enabled serves from the Azure portal.

     ![Screenshot showing Resource Graph Explorer query](./02.png)